 We know some of the identities that intersect in our Mosby Woods family:

 Our Mosby Woods family has kids who have special needs due to physical, emotional, or mental disabilities, or due to neurodivergent conditions like autism.
-Often children with special needs have IEPs (Individual Education Plans) or 504s (also called 504 Plans) which means they get additional help from teachers and staff as required by federal law.
+Often children with special needs have an IEP (Individual Education Plan) or 504 (also called 504 Plan) which means they get additional help from teachers and staff as required by federal law.
 Sometimes a child may have an "invisible disability" which may or may not enable them for IEP or 504 services.

 We have kids who get AAP services (Advanced Academic Program) and who may come to Mosby Woods from other areas of the county.